hohmlearning/hohmlearning/README.md

 ---

 ## Philosophy
--
+- Where a will, there is a way.
-- Investing 20 % of your life time today, will turn you in a high productive individual.
+- Investing 20 % of your life time today, will turn you in an highly productive individual.
 - Knowledge grows at the boundaries of disciplines.